1. Home

 What is tenants insurance?

-Tenants or renters insurance, is a form of contents insurance designed to cover your belongings in rented accommodation.
+Tenants or renters insurance covers your belongings in rented accommodation.

-It will cover the cost of replacing your belongings if they’re stolen or damaged in a way that’s covered by your policy, helping to give you some peace of mind while you’re renting.
+It's not a legal requirement to get a policy, but it covers the cost of replacing your belongings if they’re stolen or damaged.
+This helps give you some peace of mind while you’re renting.

-It won’t cover the building itself though.
+It doesn't cover the building itself though.
 This is your landlord’s responsibility, and their buildings insurance should cover it.
+Your landlord will also be responsible for any urgent home emergencies and costs relating to this, such as boiler or electrical issues.

 What does renters insurance protect me against?

-If you’re a renter, tenants insurance will normally cover your belongings against:
+If you’re a renter, your policy normally covers your belongings against:

 • Theft